-Hello, new international graduate and professional students of 2017!
+Hello, new international graduate and professional students of Spring 2018!
 Welcome to Duke!

 International House is here to help you to adjust your new life at Duke, in Durham, and in the U.S.

 The International Graduate/Professional Student Spring 2018 Orientation is scheduled on Friday, January 5th, 10am-1:30pm, at CMA (Center for Multicultural Affairs) Resource Room, at the bottom level of Bryan Center.
 It is the student union building on the left side of Duke Chapel.
 Look at this online pdf map - you can zoom in to see where the Bryan Center is.

 - 11:00am-12:30pm Resource Fair (You can open a bank account, get information on transportation, career development resources, Duke recreation, and much more)